 Returning Suncoast Barley Mashers Guild Property

-All Officers, Chairs, Members, or others acting on behalf of the Guild, upon completion of their term in office or assignment, or upon relinquishment or revocation of their membership, shall return to the Guild any and all papers, documents, and property deemed to be important to the operation and history of, and belonging to, the Guild.
+All Officers, Members, or others acting on behalf of the Guild, upon completion of their term in office or assignment, or upon relinquishment or revocation of their membership, shall return to the Guild any and all papers, documents, and property deemed to be important to the operation and history of, and belonging to, the Guild.
 Failure to comply may result in revocation of membership or association with the Guild, and civil action if deemed necessary.

 No member is authorized to commit the guild to participation in an event/activity without first confirming the guild’s interest at a meeting and/or on the private Facebook page.
 No member is authorized to incur any financial obligation on behalf of the guild without prior authority of the guild.
 Members will not accept additional compensation or favor for their efforts in coordinating the guild’s participation in an event/activity beyond what other guild members receive for their participation in the event.
 No member will accept compensation or favor in return for recommending or selecting a venue or supplier for guild business.

 Other than the initial membership contribution of $45, there will be no dues collected for guild membership.
 Financial obligations/needs for the guild will be met through the initial membership contributions, voluntary “pass the hat” contributions at meetings/activities, income from merchandise sales and contributions from outside sources.

 Suncoast Barley Mashers guild is not associated with a particular brewery, venue or commercial entity and strives to support and encourage all the craft breweries and other commercial entities supporting craft brewing and craft beer throughout the Tampa Bay area.

 GUILD ACTIVITIES AND MEETINGS